half-ogre/sundered-lands-campaign/characters/lovelace.md

 - Initiative: +1
 - Size: Small
 - Speed: 20 ft (30 ft swimming)
-- Personality Trait: TBD
+- Personality Trait: I can find common ground between the fiercest enemies, empathizing with them and always working toward peace.
-- Ideal: TBD
+- Ideal: Greater Good.
+Our lot is to lay down our lives in defense of others.
-- Bond: TBD
+- Bond: I fight for those who cannot fight for themselves.
-- Flaw: TBD
+- Flaw: I have trouble trusting in my allies.

 ## Proficiencies
 - Armor:
-  - all armor
+  - All armor
-  - shields
+  - Shields
 - Weapons:
-  - simple weapons
+  - Simple weapons
-  - martial weapons
+  - Martial weapons
 - Tools:
-    - one type of musical instrument
+  - Bagpipes
 - Saving Throws:
   - Charisma
   - Wisdom